kernel-memory-dump/linux-l2-bash-monorepo/README.md

 ## Reviewdog ShellCheck Workflow

 This GitHub Actions workflow is designed to run ShellCheck on shell scripts within the repository.
 It ensures that your scripts adhere to best practices and are compatible across different operating systems.
-Below is a breakdown of how the workflow is configured:
+Below is a breakdown of how the workflow is configured by default, also see: https://github.com/reviewdog/action-shellcheck The workflow invokes the action which does the following:
 ```yaml
 name: reviewdog-shellcheck
 on: [pull_request]